Honor X7 and X8 review: rebirth or deathblow?

 Performance

 Both devices come with the relatively new, but only moderately powerful Snapdragon 680.
-In the test, however, the performance was not enormous Proproblem, since the poor optimization was noticed negatively here.
+In the test, however, performance was not a huge problem, as the poor optimization was more noticeable.

 Since detaching from Huawei and regaining Google services, the optimization of Honor devices has deteriorated noticeably as the team size has shrunk significantly since independence.
 Animations don't look particularly smooth here and the fun of using them is reduced.
 Everything feels a lot simpler and less premium than a well-animated OPPO or Xiaomi smartphone.

-Still, the Snapragon 680 isn't a performance monster either, and it could be in the future Protrigger problems.
-If Honor continues to neglect the optimization, stutters and hangs could be the order of the day for both devices in the future.
-Especially the X7 with a measly four gigabytes of RAM has here Proproblem, because apps are not kept open in the background for a particularly long time, which means that the relatively slow Snapdragon chip has to work harder and, in the worst case, will slow down usage.
+Nevertheless, the Snapragon 680 is not a performance monster and could cause problems in the future.
+If Honor continues to neglect optimization, stuttering and freezing could become the order of the day for both devices in the future.
+The X7 in particular, with a measly four gigabytes of RAM, has problems here, because apps are not kept open in the background for very long, which means that the relatively slow Snapdragon chip has to work harder and, in the worst case, will slow down use.
 The X8 is better positioned with six gigabytes of RAM.
-By the way, both devices come with 128 gigabytes of internal memory.
+Both devices come with 128 gigabytes of internal memory.

 Software